rajeshdchikkala/Angular/README.md

        - In App.module.ts with @ngModule wehave Bootstrap tag where we need o change with our newly defined component i.e. take our AppModule and add new module.
 	   - in index.html, change the component name with `<app-first></app-first>`

+## use of Trackby ##
+   - TrackBy is a directive that can work with ngFor to identify items in a list of DOM elements like a list or array to perform unique updates in the DOM, improving the speed and performance.
+   - Track by is used to get only changed row.

+## Event emitter ##
+   - Data flows into our component via property bindings and flows out of our component through event bindings.
+   - If we want our component to notify parent component about something then we can use the Output decorator with EventEmitter to create a custom event.
+   - **Uses:**
+     - Use in components with the `@Output directive` to emit custom events synchronously or asynchronously, and register handlers for those events by subscribing to an instance

+## Pipes/custom pipes creation and there uses ##
+   - Pipes is an angular implementation , which will only change DOM data before rendering to browser without changing the actual data.
+   - we are displaying user friendly data.
+   - Angular will have 2 types of pipes.
+        - **Custom Pipe :**
+	          Pipes written with specific conditions by developer.
+	    - **Built in Pipes**
+   - **SYNTAX FOR CREATING PIPE:**
+       - `ng g p <pipe-name>`

 ## Use of ng-container ##
    - The `<ng-container>` allows us to use structural directives without any extra element, making sure that the only DOM changes being applied are those dictated by the directives themselves.